Skip to navigation Skip to content

 • vaccinated the individual at least once using their provider number, or

-• the individual is linked to the practice as they have had a previous MBS service at that location
+• the individual is linked to the practice as they have had an earlier MBS service at that location

-This report contains information about the individual they’ve vaccinated and vaccine details (such as the vaccine brand and vaccine type), medical exemptions.
+This report has information about the individual they've vaccinated and vaccine details (such as the vaccine brand and vaccine type), medical exemptions.

-This report can be used by vaccination providers to extract and reconcile vaccination information that they have previously reported to the AIR.
-Pharmacies, in particular may find this useful to reconcile their claims for payment to be made to the Pharmacy Program Administrator (PPA).
+Vaccination providers can use this report to extract and reconcile vaccination information that they have previously reported to the AIR.
+Pharmacies may find this useful to reconcile their claims for payment to be made to the Pharmacy Program Administrator (PPA).
 PPA will be making payments to pharmacists under the NIPVIP.

 10